Afrikan P. Bogaewsky: Early years

 Bogaewsky came from a family of hereditary nobles of the Don Army.
 He was born in the family of Peter Hryhorovych Bogaevskyi, a military sergeant of the Don Army, a member of the Sevastopol defense.

 In 1890, Bogaewsky graduated from the Don Cadet Corps.
 He then studied at the Mykolaiv Cavalry School, which he graduated in 1892 with the first place.
-In 1892, he was assiged to the life guard of the Otamansky regiment as a cornet.
+In 1892, he was assigned to the life guard of the Otamansky regiment as a cornet.

 From 1895 to 1900, he studied at the Academy of the General Staff, from which he graduated with honors.
 He served in the headquarters of the Guard troops and the St. Petersburg Military District.
 In December 1908, he received the military rank of colonel.
 Between 1909 and 1914, he was Chief of Staff of the 2nd Guards Cavalry Division (Russian Empire).

 First World War

 With the beginning of the First World War, he served at the front as the commander of the 4th Mariupol Hussar Regiment.
 On November 10, 1914, he was awarded the St. George's Arms for the fact that "in the battles of August 21 near Shapkin and August 28 near Goldan, he energetically participated in the battle, with selfless work, despite obvious danger to himself, significantly contributed to the achievement of success."

 On January 1, 1915, he was appointed commander of the Life Guards of the Unified Cossack Regiment.
 On March 22, 1915, he received the military rank of major general.

 On May 27, 1915, Bogaewsky was enrolled in the Entourage of His Imperial Majesty.
-From October 4, 1915 to April 1917, he held the post of Chief of Staff of the Acting Ataman of all Cossack troops, Grand Duke Boris Volodymyrovych.
+From October 4, 1915 to April 1917, he held the post of Chief of Staff of the Acting Ataman of all Cossack troops, Grand Duke Boris Vladimirovich.
 On April 7, 1917, he was transferred to the position of commander of the 1st Trans-Baikal Cossack Division.
 At that time, he was awarded the St. George's Cross IV degree with a laurel branch for the battles near Tarnopol.

 In the summer of 1917, he was the commander of the 1st Guards Cavalry Division.
 In August 1917, he was Deputy Chief of Staff of the 4th Cavalry Corps.